openkruise/kruise/README.md

 Kruise is the core of the OpenKruise project.
 It is a set of controllers which extends and complements [Kubernetes core controllers](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) on workload management.

-Today, Kruise offers four workload controllers:
+Today, Kruise offers five workload controllers:

-- [Advanced StatefulSet](./docs/concepts/astatefulset/README.md): An enhanced version of default [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with extra functionalities such as `inplace-update`, `pasue` and `MaxUnavailable`.
+- [Advanced StatefulSet](./docs/concepts/astatefulset/README.md): An enhanced version of default [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with extra functionalities such as `inplace-update`, `pause` and `MaxUnavailable`.

 - [BroadcastJob](./docs/concepts/broadcastJob/README.md): A job that runs Pods to completion across all the nodes in the cluster.